The government has been busy in recent months trying to make renting safer and cheaper for the UK’s approximately nine million tenants.

 - A rental deposit (capped at five weeks’ rent)

 - Default fees (charges for things like replacing keys)

 - A refundable holding deposit (capped at one week’s rent)

 - Cost for any services provided as per their contract, such as communal broadband

 How will the Tenant Fees Ban help me?

-In 2020, the Tenant Fees Ban will cover all tenancies, regardless of when they started or were renewed.
+As of 2020, the Tenant Fees Ban covers all tenancies, regardless of when they started or were renewed.

 - This will save tenants hundreds of pounds when they next move home (between £230 and £400 on average)

 - It will make it easier and cheaper to move between rented properties